What is a Life Interest in Land?

 Find out what a life interest in land is.
 How it can be applied, how it works, and more.

 If you are around property transactions, you become familiar with the idea of a registered lease, mortgage or an easement.
-But a life interest is a less commonly seen encumbrance sitting on a property title.
+But a life interest is a less commonly seen Property Law encumbrance sitting on a property title.
 What are they?

-A life interest effectively prevents the property being sold or otherwise dealt with, until the life interest is extinguished by the holder’s death.
+A life interest effectively prevents the property being sold or otherwise dealt with, until the life interest is extinguished by the estate holder’s death.

-If a life interest is granted to someone, it is registered on the property title (like a lease, easement or mortgage is), and will remain there until the Titles Office is notified that that person has passed away.
+If a life interest is granted to someone, it is registered on the estate property title (like a lease, easement or mortgage is), and will remain there until the Titles Office is notified that that person has passed away.
 This is done by lodging the death certificate at the Titles Office.